Developer API

 7. AI Chat

-Multi-turn conversational interface.
-Bundled local LLM (Llama-3.2-1B GGUF) is the default; configurable to OpenAI / Anthropic / Ollama / Cohere / HuggingFace.
+Multi-turn conversational interface with server-side persistent memory.
+Bundled local LLM (Llama-3.2-1B GGUF) is the default for chat; configurable to OpenAI / Anthropic / Ollama / Cohere / HuggingFace.
+Note: the bundled 1B model is too small to drive AGENT_RUN tool calls reliably — for agentic workloads configure a tool-capable provider (qwen2.5-coder:7b via Ollama, gpt-4o-mini, claude-3.5-sonnet, etc).

 POST/v1/ai/sessions